Diets

 “We’re low on buttercream!” said Kitty Vacha, rushing through her busy Nebraska bakery.
 It was the height of wedding season, and her team was hustling to make dozens of dream cakes.
 Kitty grabbed the order book, bracing herself against a counter.
 Her head was pounding and her back, knees and feet were on fire.
 Everything hurts, she thought.
 And I don’t have time to sit.
 She closed her eyes and took a deep breath, then another.
 It was a tiny moment of serenity, yet long enough for a voice in her head to say: It’s not stress or work causing the problem here.
 Your body can’t carry 329 pounds for much longer or it’ll give out.
 You have to lose weight.
 Kitty sighed.
 She’d been trying to slim down for decades; every diet on the planet had failed her.
 Now, as searing pain shot up her leg, she wondered: What am I going to do?

 As the day went by in an achy blur, Kitty’s mind kept returning to the past.
 She’d already been struggling with extra pounds when she took her first fateful cake decorating class; after she competed on Cake Wars and Sugar Rush, her career took off and life got crazy.
-She’d been an exhausted single mom grabbing cupcakes and fast food, then she’d punish herself with extreme diets like cabbage soup or a doctor-supervised fast.
+She’d been an exhausted single mom grabbing cupcakes and fast food, then she’d punish herself with extreme diets or a doctor-supervised fast.
 Her kids were grown now, but her habits hadn’t changed much-though she spent more time worrying about her lack of willpower.
 There has to be a better way, she thought.
 I just need a few commonsense rules.
 I can make them up myself.

 Kitty’s doctor had warned that she was heading for diabetes, so she figured it would be smart to skip sugar except when taste-testing recipes.
 Avoiding fried food was a no-brainer.
 Oh, and I’ll get on my elliptical trainer for at least a few minutes every day, she told herself.
 It was a good start.